MasterOfSalt/dots-and-boxes/README.md

 Flow
 ------------------
-`dotsandboxescompete.py` creates a .json game file which contains the winner in it's filename The `parser.py` uses this game-XX-XX.json file to create yet another .json file which the `learner.py` can process to make yet another .json file which is the tree data for MCTS.
+The `dotsandboxescompete.py` file creates a .json game file which contains the winner in it's filename The `learner.py` processes all the .json files of a specific board type andcreate a .json file of the tree data.
+The `parser.py` uses this game-XX-XX.json file to create yet another .json file which serves our GUI.

+Run the Parser: e.g. `parser.py`.
+This creates/appends a json file for the gui. (score.html)
-Run the Parser: e.g. `parser.py 3 4`.
-This parses all unprocessed 3x4 games.
+Run the Leaner: e.g. `parser.py 3 4`.
+This learns all unprocessed 3x4 games.

 Run simulations of the game